Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 Chomolungma: Goddess Mother of the World

 For centuries, Tibetans have called the mountain Chomolungma.
 What does Chomolungma mean?
 It translates to “Goddess Mother of the World” or “Goddess Mother of the Land.”
-This name personifies the mountain as a powerful, life-giving deity who must be honored and appeased.
+This name personifies the mountain as a powerful, life-giving deity, which demands both honor and appeasement.

 Sagarmatha: Head of the Sky